-Figure 7: Point and 95% Confidence Interval Estimators for the Cumulative Intensity Function
+Figure 8: Point and 95% Confidence Interval Estimators for the Cumulative Intensity Function

 The next question to be determined is whether a parametric or nonparametric model should be chosen for the process.
-Figure 7 indicates that the intensity function increases initially, remains fairly constant during the noon hour, then decreases.
-This may be difficult to model parametrically, so a nonparametric approach, possibly using $\hat{\Lambda}(t)$ in Figure 7 might be appropriate.
+Figure 8 indicates that the intensity function increases initially, remains fairly constant during the noon hour, then decreases.
+This may be difficult to model parametrically, so a nonparametric approach, possibly using $\hat{\Lambda}(t)$ in Figure 8 might be appropriate.
+Process generation for simulation is straightforward (Leemis 1991).

 There are many potential parametric models for nonstationary arrival processes.
 The next paragraph describes the procedure for fitting a power law process, where the intensity function has the same parametric form as the hazard function for the Weibull distribution.
+Other models can be fit in a similar fashion.